 Mounting a DustBoss on a tower can increase coverage even more, in addition to improving overall effectiveness.

-4. At a certain point, more water won’t improve dust control and can create problems.
+4. At a certain point, more water won’t improve dust suppression and can create problems.

 Not too much, not too little.
 Like Goldilocks, it's about finding what is just right.